-The municipality of Peel en Maas is the municipality with the most hospitalizations in the Netherlands.
+The superspread event on March 5th in Kessel The municipality of Peel en Maas is the municipality with the most hospitalizations in the Netherlands.
 TV newscast EenVandaag devoted a report to it on 19 March.
-A meeting on 5 March in community center De Poart in Kessel was the superspread event for the outbreak there.
-The available data give a good impression of …
+A meeting on 5 March in community center De Poart in Kessel was the superspread event for the outbreak there. …

 The municipality of Peel en Maas is the municipality with the most hospitalizations in the Netherlands.
 TV newscast EenVandaag devoted a report to it on 19 March.